 “Flowering Dogwood was used for those times in history when we couldn’t keep up with our need for quinine, such as during the civil war when typhoid, typhus and malaria were rampant among our soldiers.
 So we ran out of quinine and the U.S. government issued flowering dogwood as a fever reducer,” says Mark.

 “The reason it works is because of its chemical compound, cornic acid, which is chemically similar to salicylic acid, the basis for aspirin.”

 Herbalists recommend flowering dogwood bark be used dried, but Mark has used it “green,” the size of a traced pinkie finger infused in 1 cup of water, and has had no problems using it this way.

 Learn to Identify and Use Wild Plants (without harming yourself)

-Mark is in the process of self-publishing a book about medicinal plant identification which will be available this summer, but he believes every plant-enthusiast should begin their journey with a mentor.
+Mark has written a four-volume series of books called Secrets of the Forest, but he believes every plant-enthusiast should begin their journey with a mentor.

 “The real way to do it is to start with a teacher.
 When you start out on your own it is just too easy to make mistakes and convince yourself to try things that you probably shouldn’t.”

 “When you have someone to help you avoid mistakes, that’s the way you’ll be able to expand your knowledge of plants safely.”

 Mark recommends checking with your local nature center or botanical garden to find a teacher or mentor.